 Even before COVID-19, e-commerce was on the rise.
-Now, with people avoiding in-person shopping due to health concerns, online shopping is only gaining popularity.
-As a result, your tenants are ordering more and more online — which means they are receiving more and more deliveries.
+Your tenants are ordering more and more online — which means they’re receiving more and more deliveries.
 And it’s not just packages — people are also relying more on food delivery services.

 For example, say your tenant orders Postmates for lunch.
 When the Postmates driver arrives at the building, they need a way to get through the front door.
 If you have key-fobbed elevators, they also need a way to get up to the tenant’s floor.

 The safest solution is to design a contactless delivery process.